MetroCentro (Seville)

 Metrocentro, popularly known as Tranvía de Sevilla (Spanish for Seville Tram), is a tram system serving the centre of the city Seville, in Andalusia, Spain.
 It began operating in October 2007.
-The tram system only has one line, called T1.
-It is operated by TUSSAM, which is a municipally owned corporation.
+The tram system only has one line, the T1.
+It is operated by TUSSAM.

-The tram has connections with the Seville Metro and Cercanías Sevilla (commuter rail).
+The tram has connections with the Seville Metro and Cercanías Sevilla.

 Overview

 As of 2024, the service consists of eight stops: Plaza Nueva, Archivo de Indias, Puerta de Jerez, Prado de San Sebastián, San Bernardo, San Francisco Javier, Eduardo Dato and Luis de Morales.
 The service is expected to be extended to Santa Justa AVE station, including two new stops: Kansas City and Santa Justa.

 The project works began in mid-2005 and its first phase was completed by autumn 2007.
 It covered 1.4 km and is served by four CAF Urbos trams.